indhumathin82/seleniumhq.github.io/docs_source_files/content/CONTRIBUTING.en.md

 significant and valuable contributions over time are made _Committers_ and given commit-access to the project.

-This guide will guide you through the contribution process.
+This following steps will guide you through the contribution process.

 ### Step 1: Fork